edgio-docs/edgio-docs/guides/applications/v7/basics/serving_traffic.md

 <Callout type="info">

   If your hostname is at the zone apex (e.g., example.com), then you will need a DNS service provider that supports defining a CNAME record at the zone apex.
-Learn how to set this up through Route.](#serving-traffic-at-the-zone-apex)
+[Learn how to set this up through Route.](#serving-traffic-at-the-zone-apex)

 </Callout>